MILVLG/anetqa-code/README.md

 ### Questions formatted

-HCRN use .csv version, both Clipbert and all-in-one use .jsonl version. you can find the questions in a .csv and .jsonl format stored [here]()
+HCRN use .csv version, both ClipBERT and all-in-one use .jsonl version. you can find the questions in a .csv and .jsonl format stored [here]()

 ## Models